cgat-developers/ruffus/doc/tutorials/simple_tutorial/step2.rst

     Let us start with the simplest case where a pipeline stage consists of a single job with one *input*, one *output*, and an optional number of extra parameters:

-    The :ref:`@transform <decorators.transform>` decorator tells Ruffus that the decorated task **transforms** each and every piece of input data into a new output.
+    The :ref:`@transform <decorators.transform>` decorator tells Ruffus that task function **transforms** each and every piece of input data into a new output.

         In other words, inputs and outputs have a **1 to 1** relationship.